rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 **Note**: this is the blog version of the tutorial.
 If you want to reproduce the experiments, you can check the corresponding [Jupyter Notebook](https://github.com/rguigoures/tutorials/blob/master/ProportionsEvaluation.ipynb).

 Percentage is one of the most common mathematical concept.
-At this time of world cup, a poll has been conducted to evaluate the football enthusiasm of the french population.
-It appeared that 64% of surveyed people declared they planned to watch the games.
+At this time of world cup, a poll has been conducted to evaluate the football enthusiasm over the french population.
+It appeared that 64% of the surveyed people declared they plan to watch the games.

 {% include image.html url="https://rguigoures.github.io/images/french_rooster.jpg" width=350 %}